Posted On August 23rd, 2011 Author Amy Wheaton

 Posted On January 8th, 2009 Author Kyle Racki

-Filed Under Branding & Web Design,
+Filed Under Design, External Articles, 0

 The always excellent Smashing Magazine put out a post a while back, with web trends for 2009.
 I felt personally that these were merely trends that have already been established in 2008.